hlefebvr/state_machine_cpp/src/tutorials/2_PowerLoop.md

 ![my_algorithm.png](src/images/my_algorithm_tx.png)

-> IMPORTANT: note that to inherit from an algorithm, we did not use C++ inheritance.
+> IMPORTANT: note that to "inherit" from an algorithm, we did not use C++ inheritance.
 The
 > use of C++ inheritance is heavily discourage regarding algorithm builders.

 Now let's apply our modifications!